You are reading a translation of an old blog post published on my previous blog in French.

 Following the removal of imports, the code no longer compiles.
 We start by defining the signature of missing methods:

-return null; // Implemented in the section "mock"
+public static <T> OngoingStubbing<T> when(T methodCall) { return null; // Implemented in the section "when" }

 }